CSCJarrett/Reel-Radar/docs/METRICS.md

 Metrics:

-- Number of 4 and 5 star ratings: Create a screen popup that asks the user to rate the app, then track the responses.
-- Average recommendation rating: Create a screen popup that asks the user to rate the quality of the recommendation that they received.
+- NPS: Create a screen popup that asks the user to rate the app from 1-5.
+Convert the average of these ratings into a percentage.